 Note: The above timetables were valid in Aug 2014 but may have changed subsequently.
 As such its advisable to check the above times on the Transport Department website for details of any changes.

 If you want to get to the island on weekdays, or when ferries aren’t running, a Sampan (for up to 4 people) can usually be rented from the typhoon shelter at Sai Wan Ho just by showing up and haggling with the boat operator.
-A speed boat (with capacity for 8 people) can be arranged by calling Mr Cheng at: 9080 3754.

 On the Island